Do I lose my license forever if I’m convicted of my fourth-offense OWI?

 If you face a fourth offense OWI in Wisconsin you’ve lost your license before.
 Fortunately for you, you were able to obtain an occupational and eventually re-obtain your regular driver license.
 A law passed in 2018 changed things for drivers facing OWI 4th charges.
 For individuals asking “do I lose my license forever if I’m convicted of my OWI 4th,” the answer is yes.
 But as with many things involving the law, there are complexities that accompany this answer.
 There are ways to obtain your license again in the future.

-The drunk driving defense lawyers at Meyer Van Severen, S.C. have defended hundreds of individuals facing OWI 4th charges.
+The drunk driving defense lawyers at Van Severen Law Office have defended hundreds of individuals facing OWI 4th charges.
 We’re familiar with the motion issues you’ll likely face and how to fight them.
-And should you desire a trial, we can also help you that route.
+And should you desire a trial, we can also help you move that route.
 Not all criminal defense lawyers are familiar with OWI law, but we are.
 Contact us today at (414) 270-0202 and let’s start fighting you drunk driving case.

 The law – section 343.31(1m)(b) of the Wisconsin Statutes